lukaspodmelle/feedbot-webchat/README-ADVANCED.md

 * `/botchat.css` base stylesheet
 * `/botchat-es5.js` is the Webpack bundle (a.k.a. `botchat.js`) plus polyfills for ES5 browsers
 * `/botchat-fullwindow.css` media query stylesheet for a full-window experience

+Then just open some example (such as `/samples/feedyou/local.html`), make sure it points to local versions of `botchat.css/js` files using `../../`, set `bot.id` and other params and you are ready to start.

 ## Customizing Web Chat